yggdrasilradio/b8pp/README.md

 Example usage: `b8pp < guess.txt > guess.bas`

-To be able to paste BASIC code into the SIMH simulator for the PDP8, try putting `set console speed=2400` in the file `/opt/pidp8i/share/boot/2.script`
+To be able to paste BASIC code into the SIMH simulator for TSS8 on the PDP8, try putting `set console speed=2400` in the file `/opt/pidp8i/share/boot/2.script`